NetSICoMMLab/twitter_observatory/README.md

 # CoMM Lab Tweet Dataminer
 A suite of scripts to automate collection and analysis of tweets from the Twitter Gardenhose at Northeastern University.
 Currently, a user can specify a keyword or hashtag.
 More complex queries are left for future work.

-**Contributors:** Devin Gaffney, Ryan J. Gallagher
+**Contributors:** Devin Gaffney & Ryan J. Gallagher, Northeastern University, 2017

 ## extractor.py
-Searches the Gardenhose (either the full JSON files or summarized CSV files) based on a keyword or set of keywords and outputs matches for later analysis.
-The extractor supports "AND" queries (search looks for *all* hashtags to appear in each tweet) or "OR" queries (search looks individually for each hashtag in tweets).
+Extracts tweets from the Gardenhose (either from the full JSON files or summarized CSV files) based on a keyword or set of keywords and outputs matched tweets for later analysis.
+User can search for several keywords/hashtags individually or search for tweets containing *all* of the specified keywords.

-Sample call:

 ## term_counter.py
 TODO: